 While it’s not interactive like a game, the user can look around of course – adults usually just looking forward while kids tend to be more curious and look around.
 The best part of the design has to be the motion.
 It is normal to find motion simulators where the motion itself is off from what you are seeing on the screen (either by a little or by a lot).
 I tried two of the three rides and found the motion to be perfect.

 Here, the Rabbids are starring in a movie, meaning each level is themed.
 The software at the show only had the Western theme to it, with Sci-Fi & Zombies also mentioned.
-You just shoot at the Rabbids which pop-up on the screen, maintaining your health as best as possible.
+You just shoot at the Rabbids that pop up on the screen, maintaining your health as best as possible.
 There is no reload, just hold the trigger and it will fire.
-A power-up appears that does a rapid fire function for a moment, which is fun to use.
+A power-up appears that does a rapid-fire function for a moment, which is fun to use.
 The gun also has force feedback, nothing too intense and the levels are long.

 Rabbids Ticket Fiesta